 - ✓ Improved accountability

-Watch this video to learn exactly what a digital workflow does.
-Or fill out the form below for a free demo explaining how PNMsoft’s enterprise workflow software can improve your business processes.
+Watch this demo video to learn exactly what a digital workflow does.
+Or fill out the form below for a free demo explaining how our enterprise workflow software can improve your business processes.

-Workflows automate the flow of employee tasks and activities, reducing the time the process took to complete as well as potential errors caused by human interaction.
-Workflows makes processes more efficient, compliant, agile, and visible by ensuring that every process step is explicitly defined, monitored over time, and optimized for maximum productivity.
+Workflows automate the flow of employee tasks and activities, reducing the time the process takes to complete, as well as potential errors caused by human interaction.
+Workflow automation makes processes more efficient, compliant, agile, and visible by ensuring that every step of a process is explicitly defined, monitored over time, and optimized for maximum productivity.
 Given optimal, up-to-the-minute process data, managers and employees can take quicker action and make smarter decisions.
 Digital workflows empower business users and IT to work together to rapidly modify systems and processes to reflect changes in the business.

 There are three different types of Workflows:

 Sequential Workflow (Typically Flow Chart based, progresses from one stage to next and does not step back)

 State Machine Workflow (Progress from ‘State’ to ‘State’, these workflows are more complex and return to a previous point if required)